-Many maternity units provide women with a central advice line often called “labour line”.
+Many maternity units provide a central advice line often called “labour line”.
 You are advised to call this number if you think you might be in labour.
 The phone is answered by a midwife 24 hours a day.
 They will ask you questions, assess you and give advice.
 When the time is right they will arrange for you to attend your preferred place of birth, or arrange a midwife to come to you if you are planning a homebirth.

 GPs assess, treat and manage a whole range of health problems.
 They also provide health education, give vaccinations and can arrange referral to a hospital specialist should you need it.
 Whilst pregnant, you will have regular appointments with a midwife but it is still important to continue with any ongoing care from your GP.

 NHS 111 can ask you questions to assess your symptoms, give you advice or can put you in touch with a GP out of usual working hours.

 A&E departments provide vital care for life threatening emergencies, such as suspected heart attack or breathing difficulties.
 If you are not sure it’s an emergency, call labour line for advice.

 Midwives work both in the community and in the hospital.

 They are the lead care giver in low risk pregnancies and care for you during

 labour at home, in a birth centre or in the maternity unit.